AvinashSharma1/aws-solutions-architect-associate-SAA-C03-notes/README.md

 + **Dedicated Instances** – no other customers will share your hardware
 + **Capacity Reservations** – reserve capacity in a specific AZ for any duration

+## EC2 On Demand
++ Pay for what you use:
+    + Linux or Windows - billing per second, after the first minute
+    + All other operating systems - billing per hour
++ Has the highest cost but no upfront payment
++ No long-term commitment
++ Recommended for **short-term** and **un-interrupted workloads**, where you can't predict how the application will behave